Mongolia: Genghis Galloping Across the Steppes

 The relationship between man and horse on the Eurasian steppe gave rise to a succession of rich nomadic cultures.
 Among them were the Mongols of the thirteenth century – a small tribe, which, under the charismatic leadership of Genghis Khan, created the largest contiguous land empire in history.

-Along the way, he was taken in by people who taught him the traditional ways and told him their recent history: Stalin’s push for industrialisation brought calamity to the steepe and forced collectivism that in Kazakhstan alone led to the loss of several million livestock and the starvation of more than a million nomads.
+Along the way, he was taken in by people who taught him the traditional ways and told him their recent history: Stalin’s push for industrialization brought calamity to the stepp and forced collectivism that in Kazakhstan alone led to the loss of several million livestock and the starvation of more than a million nomads.
 Today Cope bears witness to how the traditional ways hang precariously in the balance in the post-Soviet world.

 Excerpt from the Book